 At Dean Trust Wigan we believe that language is crucial to the development of thought.
 Through language, you as learners will explore your world and your views of it.
 Speaking and listening, reading and writing are therefore inseparable, interdependent and of equal importance.
-At the Academy literacy is taught as an integral part of the whole Academy curriculum and holds a key position as such.
+At Dean Trust Wigan literacy is taught as an integral part of the whole school curriculum and holds a key position as such.

 Literacy is in every subject and each subject has its own literacy demands; with subject specific vocabulary, content, concepts and skills.
 Every subject emphasises different ways of using language, but recognises that the teaching of literacy skills is the responsibility of all staff.

 You will be taught in all subjects to express yourselves accurately and with understanding: